The Three-Fund Portfolio — It’s all we ever need in the stock market.

 How often do you buy?

-Dollar Cost Averaging: SCHB in 2023.
-See how buying every quarter gets an average price for the year.
+Dollar-cost averaging: SCHB in 2023.
+Buying every quarter gets an average price for the year.
 We hit the dips and peaks of the market.

-• Buying on a set timetable: It takes our emotions out of the equation.
+Buying on a set timetable takes our emotions out of the equation.
 If the market has just crashed 30% (March 2020 during Covid, anyone?), you won’t want to buy.
 Using set buy dates, you short-circuit that emotion.
 Keep buying every quarter, no matter what!

-• Read the post about investor psychology here.
+Read the post about investor psychology here.
 Don’t trust your emotions.
 The primitive side of your brain tells you to run (or, in this case, sell) in the face of danger.
-We need to ignore it and Hold Fast.
+We need to ignore our emotions and Hold Fast.

 Legendary investor Peter Lynch: